MicrosoftDocs/learn/learn-pr/azure/build-first-deployment-stack/includes/5-exercise-update-delete-deployment-stack.md

         --deny-settings-mode none
     ```

 1. You receive a message stating that the stack already exists in the current subscription.
-If the value of the _action on unmanage_ parameter has changed, the warning alerts you of the new values.
+If the value of the _action on unmanage_ parameter changed, the warning alerts you of the new values.
 Press `y`, followed by 'Enter`.

     ![a graphic representing an AZ CLI command line warning that the deployment stack already exists](../media/stack-exists-cli.png)

-1. You are prompted to enter a value for `sqlServerAdminUserName`.
-Create a name for the SQL server administrator, followed by 'Enter'.
+1. You're prompted to enter a value for `sqlServerAdminUserName`.
+Create a name for the SQL server administrator, followed by 'Enter.'

     ![a graphic representing the AZ CLI command line prompting you to enter an SQL server administrator user name](../media/sqladmin-cli.png)

-1. You are prompted to enter a value for `sqlServerAdminPassword`.
-Create a complex password for the SQL server administrator, followed by 'Enter'.
+1. You're prompted to enter a value for `sqlServerAdminPassword`.
+Create a complex password for the SQL server administrator, followed by 'Enter.'

     ![a graphic representing the AZ CLI command line prompting you to enter an SQL server administrator user name](../media/sqlpassword-cli.png)